rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to form custom queries that query data from the Technopedia database.<br>
   <br>
   <br>
+  #### Get your API key<br>

+  Before you can get data from data from the Technopedia database, you must get an API key from Flexera Technopedia support.<br>

   #### Making API Requests to Technopedia<br>